emsi76/unifi_rclone.webdav/README.md

       RCLONE_WEBDAV_ROOT_PATH= /data/rclone/root
       # Defining the path of the log file
       RCLONE_WEBDAV_LOG_PATH=/data/rclone/log.txt
+      # Defining the number of max failed logins of a user from htpasswd before he will be banned
+      RCLONE_WEBDAV_FAILED_LIMIT=10
       </code>
     </p>
     <p>You can set the path to your disk (ssd/hdd) as RCLONE_WEBDAV_ROOT_PATH if you have a corresponding storage.